 None or very poor.

-Very poor Selection and coverage of material Selection and coverage of material 27 Fail answer Very limited amount of information that is correct and relevant.
-Very limited amount of information that is correct and relevant.
-Understanding Understanding If any, extremely limited evidence of understanding.
+Very poor Selection and coverage of material 27 Fail Fail

+answer Very limited amount of information that is correct and relevant.

+And/or

+Understanding

 If any, extremely limited evidence of understanding.

+And/or

-No, or almost no, evidence of wider reading of an appropriate nature.
-Structure, clarity and presentation Structure, clarity and presentation Very poor.
+Structure, clarity and presentation

 Very poor.

-Poor answer Selection and coverage of material Selection and coverage of material 35 Fail Little information that is correct and relevant.
-Incomplete or inaccurate account of task with Understanding inadequate description of aims and methods of practical work and containing significant, and/or a large number If any, very limited evidence of understanding.
-There may be evidence of very limited wider reading of an appropriate nature. of, errors.
-Structure, clarity and presentation Understanding Poor.
-If any, very limited evidence of understanding with many unexplained observations or assertions likely.
+Poor answer Selection and coverage of material 35 Fail Fail

+Incomplete and/or inaccurate account of task with inadequate description of aims and methods of practical work and containing significant, and/or a large number of, errors.

+And/or

+Understanding

+If any, very limited evidence of understanding with many unexplained observations and/or assertions likely.
 Little or no evidence of original/innovative thinking.
 Very limited reference to published work from authoritative sources.

+And/or

-Structure, clarity and presentation Poor.
+Structure, clarity and presentation

-Clearly deficient answer As for 45 but with a greater number, and/or more significant, omissions/inaccuracies/errors, flaws in understanding, presentation and/or communication of information.
-There may be less evidence of wider reading of an appropriate nature.
-As for 45 but with a greater number, and/or more significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or communication of information.
-42 Fail Deficient Selection and coverage of material Selection and coverage of material 45 Fail answer Superficial coverage of topic that is descriptive and flawed by many important omissions and/or significant errors.
-Superficial coverage with incomplete record of aims and methods of practical work and flawed by errors &/or omissions.
+Poor.
+Clearly deficient answer As for 45 but with a greater number, and/or more significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or communication of information.
+42 Third Fail Deficient answer Selection and coverage of material Superficial coverage with incomplete record of aims and methods of practical work and flawed by errors &/or omissions.
 Little comment on most observations.
-Understanding Understanding Some evidence of understanding but not of original thought or critical analysis.
-Evidence of limited wider reading of an appropriate nature.
-Structure, clarity and presentation Likely to be inaccuracies in data analysis and/or interpretation and unexplained observations or assertions.
+And/or Understanding Likely to be inaccuracies in data analysis and/or interpretation and unexplained observations or assertions.
 Little or no evidence of original/innovative thought.
-Very limited reference to published work from authoritative sources.
-Some disorganisation in structure, lack of organisation, and deficiencies in clarity of expression.
-Adequate, although may not be entirely systematic Marginally deficient answer As for 45 but with fewer, and/or less significant, omissions/inaccuracies/errors, flaws in understanding, presentation and/or communication of information.
-There may be more evidence of wider reading of an appropriate nature.
-As for 45 but with fewer, and/or less significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or communication of information.
-48 Fail Adequate answer As for 55 but with more numerous, and/or more significant omissions/inaccuracies/errors, flaws in understanding, presentation and/or communication of information.
-There may be less evidence of wider reading of an appropriate nature.
-As for 55 but with more numerous, and/or more significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or communication of information.
-52 Pass

-Sound Selection and coverage of material Selection and coverage of material 55 Pass answer Basic coverage of main aspects of topic but with some significant omissions/inaccuracies/errors.
-Understanding Statements supported by facts but limited evidence of critical ability or powers of argument.
-Evidence of sufficient wider reading of an appropriate nature.
-Systematic account of task with adequate record of aims and methods of practical work and no significant errors, omissions or inaccuracies.
-Appropriate speculation is unlikely or, if present, is likely to be unsubstantiated.
-Understanding Structure, clarity and presentation Limited evidence of original/innovative thought.
-In general, organised and logical presentation with adequate clarity of expression.
-Sufficient reference to published work from authoritative sources.
-Data are largely accurate but there may be some unexplained observations or assertions.
-Structure, clarity and presentation Reasonably well organised and logically presented with adequate clarity of expression.
-Very sound answer As for 55 but with fewer, and/or less significant omissions/inaccuracies/errors and more evidence of critical ability and/or powers of argument and clarity of expression.
-There may be more evidence of wider reading of an appropriate nature.
-As for 55 but with fewer, and/or less significant, omissions/inaccuracies/errors and more evidence of critical ability and/or powers of argument and clarity of expression.
-58 Pass Quite good answer As for 65 but with more, and/or more significant, omissions/inaccuracies/errors and less evidence of critical ability.
-There may be less evidence of wider reading of an appropriate nature.
-As for 65 but with less evidence of critical judgement and more, or more important, omissions/ inaccuracies/errors.
+Very limited reference to published work from 45 Third Fail authoritative sources.
+And/or Structure, clarity and presentation Adequate, although may not be entirely systematic Marginally deficient answer As for 45 but with fewer, and/or less significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or communication of information.
+48 Third Fail Adequate answer As for 55 but with more numerous, and/or more significant, omissions/inaccuracies/errors, flaws in understanding, interpretation, presentation and/or 52 2:ii Pass communication of information.
+Sound answer werSystematic account of task with adequate record of aims and methods of practical work and no significant errors, omissions or inaccuracies.
+Appropriate speculation, if present, is likely to be unsubstantiated.UnderstandingLimited evidence of original/innovative thought.
+2:ii Pass Very sound answer adequate clarity of expression.As for 55 but with fewer, and/or less significant, omissions/inaccuracies/errors and more evidence of critical ability and/or powers of argument and clarity of expression.
+58 2:ii Pass Quite good answer As for 65 but with less evidence of critical judgement and more, or more important, omissions/ inaccuracies/errors.
 There is likely to be less evidence of wider reading through reference to published work from authoritative sources.
-62 Pass
+62 2:i Pass